martinpercu/a-node-store/README.md

 - In products.router post just add the .status(201). ===> "res.status(201).json({....."
 - In products.router in get add conditinal to for the 404. (params received are always a string).
 - IMPORTANT! ==> all params receive by "get" are string.
 So if you are looking for an ID and is a number===> always know is number:string.

+# Services
+## Refact to services
+- Create new folder "services" then a first file products.services.js.
+- In products.services create a class ProductsServices and the module for export this class.
+- In this new Class add the method needed. "create","find","findOne","update" and "delete".
+- Then bring the logic in products.router to ProductsServices in order to create an array of products.
+- Then connect the logic from get post patch put delete from router to services in "create","find","findOne","update" and "delete".